Limited License Legal Technician Licensing and Admission

 - Have an Associate's degree or higher, in any subject

-- Complete the LLLT Core Curriculum: 45 credits of legal studies courses that must be taken at a school with an ABA-approved or LLLT Board-approved paralegal program or at an ABA-approved law school.
+- Complete the Core Education: 45 credits of legal studies courses that must be taken at a school with an ABA-approved or LLLT Board-approved paralegal program or at an ABA-approved law school.
 Must include the following subjects:

 - Civil Procedure, minimum 8 credits